 To prepare aletria, a thin variety of pasta like capellini or angel hair pasta is cooked up in a flat baking pan with egg yolks, sweetened milk, cinnamon, and lemon.
 After it’s done, locals often lightly sprinkle it with ground cinnamon in a crisscross pattern

 Sweet, homey, and soothingly soft, this sweet pasta dessert is a favorite by all ages.
 You can easily find a big tray of aletria on any Portuguese table when Christmas arrives.
 It’s super simple to make and tastes heavenly, either served warm or chilled.

 Bolo rei literally means king’s cake in Portuguese, and the dessert’s definitely worth its salt.
 This cake has its origin in France and was first brought to Portugal in the nineteenth century under Louis XIV’s command.

-Ever since its debut, bolo rei has been an indispensable staple during the Christmas season in Portugal culture.
-This round, sweet bread with a hole in the center is studded with fruits and nuts.
+Since its debut, bolo rei has been an indispensable staple during Christmas.
+This round, sweet bread with a hole in the center is studded with traditional Portuguese fruits and nuts.
 It’s super-rich and delicate, making each bite a pleasure in your mouth.

 Before serving, the king’s cake is typically dusted with a generous amount of icing sugar.
 The whole process is likely to take 40 minutes in the oven.
 This festive treat is so nice to look at, not to mention it’ll make you feel like sitting on the throne.